This young litigation finance startup just secured $100 million to chase cases it thinks will win – TechCrunch

 TC: How many cases have you backed so far, and how many have you won?

-ES: We’ve funded 38 cases, half of them have been resolved, and of those, we’ve had above an 80 percent success rate.
+ES: We’ve funded 38 cases, half of them have received a settlement, judgment or been otherwise resolved.
+Of those, over 80% were positive.

 TC: And that has translated into what kind of return for your investors?

-Note: Correction: This story originally reported that Legalist co-founder Christian Haigh had graduated from Harvard; he was entered into a joint BS/MS program, but he also dropped out of school with Shang when the two were accepted into Y Combinator.